sake/uuid4j/README.md

 There are static functions in the UUID and StandardUUID class to instantiate UUIDs from encoded form and from raw bytes.
 The specialized class StandardUUID is only needed if the field properties need to be read.
 For simple serialization, deserialization and comparison, the UUID class is sufficient.
-When reading a UUID with the UUID class, also the specialiced variant is emitted, however the result must be cast.
+When reading a UUID with the UUID class, also the specialized variant is emitted, however the result must be cast.

 ```java
 // read a UUID from a string